-Easily the most caustic and successful satire of the impact of globalization on Mexican citizens, "A Wonderful World" follows a bum from the bottom to national celeb status and back to the skids.
+Seven years after their spoof of shady rural Mexican politics, “Herod’s Law,” the team of director Luis Estrada and actor Damian Alcazar re-unite in Mexico City in “A Wonderful World.”
+Easily the most caustic and successful satire of the impact of globalization on Mexican citizens, picaresque pic follows a bum from the bottom to national celeb status and back to the skids.
 Alcazar’s lovable loser and victim of misfortune lends the film a human center, though whether it will find an international aud beyond solid local support (pic opened locally in March) is a question.

 After a world conference on poverty declares there are no more poor people in Mexico, pic shows raggedy Juan Perez (Alca-zar) as he wanders through a prim suburban neighborhood and even-tually inside the h.q. of the World Financial Center to find a warm place to sleep.
 When he’s acciden-tally left out on a window ledge, everyone wrongly assumes Juan was making a political protest against the institute’s neo-liberal policies by threatening to jump.

 Estrada’s and Jaime Sam-pietro’s clever script observes how an innocent mistake is ex-ploited by a battery of competing political interests.

 Though obviously far from it in subject matter and setting, the course of “A Wonderful World” takes on several echoes of “A Clockwork Orange,” including his being rejected by parents, hassled by bums, used as a pawn by the government and, once in a hospi-tal, being fed like a king by friendly nurses.
 Both pics even share a prominent music cue, Edward Elgar’s “Pomp and Cir-cumstance,” and conclude their picaresque adventures on a star-tling note.